-Matters in relation to the Scheme are considered by a dedicated committee of the Dalriada Trustees Limited ("Dalriada") Board, which meets at least four times a year.
-However, issues are also considered on an ad hoc basis between committee meetings.
-The Scheme has a dedicated client manager, alongside a project manager, who ensures anything requiring attention by the committee is communicated, and acted upon, in a timely manner.
+Matters in relation to the Scheme are considered by a dedicated subcommittee of the Dalriada Board which meets quarterly.
+Issues are also considered on an ad hoc basis between committee meetings and the Scheme has a dedicated client manager, alongside a project manager, who ensures anything requiring attention by the subcommittee is communicated, and acted upon, in a timely manner.

-As you are aware from the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as Independent Trustee of the Scheme by Order of the Pensions Regulator on 16 December 2014.
+As you are aware from previous Chair Statements, and the Announcements issued to members since its appointment, Dalriada Trustees Limited ("Dalriada") was appointed as Independent Trustee of the Scheme by Order of the Pensions Regulator on 16 December 2014.
 The powers and duties exercisable by Dalriada in its capacity as trustee are to the exclusion of any other trustees of the Scheme.